-Dutch Baby Pancakes are a simple but indulgent breakfast!
+Dutch Baby Pancakes are simple and delicious.

 The result is a perfect tender pancake ready to be topped with fresh fruit, maple syrup, Nutella, or powdered sugar.

-A dutch baby pancake is also called a German pancake, and it is made with a thin batter that is poured into a preheated skillet (preferably cast iron!).
+A Dutch baby pancake, also called a German pancake, is made with a thin batter that is poured into a preheated skillet (preferably cast iron!).
 As it bakes, it will puff up around the edges and the center remains flat.
+Similar to a popover in texture, they have a delicate texture and a slightly eggy flavor.

 Ingredients for Dutch Baby on a marble counter

-How to Make a Dutch Baby
+How to Make a Dutch Baby Pancake

 Serve hot right from the skillet with your favorite fruit, syrups, or toppings.
 Strawberry sauce or blueberry sauce are great additions, especially with some homemade whipped cream!